American Forts: East

 (1605 - 1684), Sapelo Island

 A Spanish presidio that protected the Franciscan Mission de San José de Zapala.
-It was probably located along Blackbeard Creek.
+It was probably located on the northwestern shore of the island between Blackbeard Creek and the Mud River.
 Destroyed by South Carolina forces.
 Abandoned for Amelia Island, FL.
+Yamasee Indians then took up residence here, and were attacked by the Spanish in 1686.

 Sapelo Island Batteries